cis198-2016s/slides/00/content.md

 ---
 ### Cargo.toml ###

-- Cargo uses a TOML ("Tom's Tom's Obvious, Minimal Language") file named Cargo.toml to declare and manage dependencies and project metadata.
+- Cargo uses a TOML ("Tom's Obvious, Minimal Language") file named Cargo.toml to declare and manage dependencies and project metadata.
 - Build targets are determined by module declarations in `main.rs`/`lib.rs`.